jooplaan/Valentinus-Twenty-Twenty-One/README.md

 # Valentinus Twenty Twenty One
 A WordPress child theme for the Twenty Twenty-One theme.
+Made to explore and hack the Twenty Twenty One theme.

 ## Added features

 * Optional right sidebar with widget area
 * Custom Block pattern example

+## How to use this

-## Fresh install using zip file
+### Fresh install using zip file
-Simplest way to use this:
+Simplest way to get started with this child theme:

 * [Download the latest version](https://github.com/jooplaan/twentytwentyone-valentinus/releases/latest)
 * Unzip or untar the dowloaded archive